shimaore/black-metal/call.coffee.md

-class Call: a call from or towards a customer
+class Call: a call from or towards a customer or agent
 =====

     @name = 'black-metal:call'